 Girls Gone Abroad.

-We are three girls (actually women, but girls sounds better) who believe in hoarding experiences and not things.
+We are three girls (actually women) who believe in hoarding experiences and not things.
 We’ve gone abroad more than a few times, sometimes solo, sometimes as a trio.
 We created this space to share our stories, travel tips and advice like many bloggers.
 We have no idea which heels to wear while in Rome or what is the best make-up advice for the Amazon.
 We will save that for the experts!
 We’re simply just three good friends who each have a different reason for traveling who decided to share our journeys.
 We hope to grow our family of Girls Gone Abroad – if you are interested in contributing an article or blog, please contact us!

 Meet your the Girls Gone Abroad team.